garrett928/Pi-Drive/README.md

   - if the previous telemtry script is unresponive then the new script will kill the old one and picked up where the old script left off
   - The goal here being to prevent a script crashing from preventing anymore data from being sent to the server
   - This is a later feature / issue to worry about, however
-  - For now, our telemetry script will simply check to see if the process already exist and then exit if it doesifco
+  - For now, our telemetry script will simply check to see if the process already exist and then exit if it does
+  - Sanitize user input from the API.
+E.g make user input uniform case, check for escaped characters or sql injection?
+  - check that objects exist or dont exist in the data base where appropiate

 # Useful Resources